Last Updated on March 5, 2026 by Maged kamel

 Buckling for columns – effective length factors.

-This is the second post of the Compression member Posts-part 1, which discusses column buckling.
-If we apply an axial force to a straight column and gradually increase it, the load will eventually reach a value known as Pcr, which will cause the column to buckle.
+This is the third post in the Compression Member Posts-part 1 series, which discusses column buckling.
+If we apply an axial force to a straight column and gradually increase it, the load will eventually reach a value known as Pcr, at which the column will buckle.

 As previously stated, the Pcr is the critical buckling load.
-Buckling occurs when a straight column is acted upon by a compression force.
-It will be converted to another form having a bending moment, as shown in Figure 1b earlier.
+Buckling occurs when a straight column is acted upon by a compressive force.
+It will be converted into another form that has a bending moment, as shown in Figure 1b earlier.
 Later, it was plumb to a deformed shape.
-There is a given solved problem, as shown.
+There is a solved problem given, as shown.

 Buckling is identified as a failure limit state, the shape of failure for that column.